 Gutter guards

 If you’re getting a constant build-up of debris or are experiencing problems with insect infestation, it could be time to invest in a gutter guard.
-Guards are placed above or into the gutter and prevent leaves and big items of debris from entering the guttering system.
+Guards are placed above or within the gutter to prevent leaves and large debris from entering the guttering system.

-These guttering components not visible from the ground so don’t compromise the aesthetic look of your property, are inexpensive and can be a great help in reducing detritus that can build up in gutters.
+These guttering components, not visible from the ground so they don’t compromise the aesthetic look of your property, are inexpensive and can be a great help in reducing detritus that can build up in gutters.

 It’s important to continue to clean and inspect your guttering regularly, even with the addition of gutter guards to your drainage system.